Caracazo: Background

-At the time of his election, Venezuela's international reserves were at $300 million USD ($ million USD in 2022), its national debt stood at $34 billion USD ($ billion USD in 2022) and the poverty rate was at 70%.
+At the time of his election, Venezuela's international reserves were at US$300 million ($ million USD in 2022), its national debt stood at US$34 billion ($ billion USD in 2022) and the poverty rate was at 70%.
 Pérez reversed from his campaign rhetoric condemning the IMF and decided to respond to the debt, public spending, economic restrictions, and the rentier state by liberalizing the economy upon taking office on 2 February 1989.
 He announced on 16 February a technocratic cabinet and a group of shock therapy economic policies recommended by the IMF to fix macroeconomic imbalances known as El Gran Viraje (The Great Turn), called by detractors as El Paquetazo Económico (The Economic Package).
 Among the austerity reforms unveiled were the reduction of fuel subsidies and the increase in public transportation fares by 30 percent.
 He also took measures to decentralize and modernize the Venezuelan political system by the direct election of state governors, who had previously been appointed by the president.
 The most controversial part of the economic reform package was the reduction of the gasoline subsidies, which had long maintained domestic gasoline prices far beneath international levels and even the production costs.
 Pérez's package was rejected by all political parties, including his own, though he ignored their declinations.

 On the weekend of 25–26 February 1989, gasoline prices rose 100 per cent and the fuel price increase in turn needed an increase in public transportation fares of 30 per cent officially, and more in practice as some carriers refused to limit their prices to the official rate.
 The increase was supposed to be implemented on 1 March 1989, but bus drivers decided to apply the price rise on 27 February, a day before payday in Venezuela.